alexdietz1988/LocalBrews/README.md

 # Local Brews

 ## Description
-A React/Redux app helps users find breweries in their area and keep track of the local beers they’ve tried, using data from [Open Brewery DB](https://www.openbrewerydb.org).
+A React/Redux app that helps users find breweries in their area and keep track of the local beers they’ve tried, using data from [Open Brewery DB](https://www.openbrewerydb.org).

 You can visit the deployed app [here](https://localbrews.netlify.app/).
 You can find the backend repo [here](https://github.com/alexdietz1988/local-brews-backend).